• Skip to primary navigation

 Recognizing Silly Things

-Andrew has been getting the High Five magazine (the Highlights magazine's version for younger children) for a few years now and he always had his favorite section that he'd flip to right away - Hidden Pictures.
+Andrew has been getting the High Five magazine (the Highlights magazine’s version for younger children) for a few years now and he always had his favorite section that he’d flip to right away – Hidden Pictures.
 One day I was looking at it with him and we came across the “That’s Silly!” section and I began asking him what kinds of things were there that were silly.
 He only pointed to maybe one or two things and I was surprised.
-I pointed to something that was definitely not real and asked him if … [Read more...] about Recognizing Silly Things
+I pointed to something that was definitely not real and asked him if that was silly and he said, “No.” Was he looking at this picture as though everything in it made sense?
+Did he understand what “silly” meant?
+All sorts of questions ran through my mind and I needed to find out more about this!

 Annie the Bear